Pearson-Higher-Ed/design/c/contextual-help/v1.0.0-beta.5/index.md

     text: |
       Selecting the "Help" link in the [App Header](/design/c/application-header/v1.1.0-beta.3/#rd-signed-out-mode) will open the Help List.
 You can also navigate directly to an article (either a standalone article or one from the list) through embedded activation.

       A Help icon or a "Learn More" link can be used to activate an article from within the page.
 These should be positioned near the relevant portion of the page.
+Avoid mixing and matching both styles in the same page.
     contents:
       - type: wide image
         src: ./assets/embedded-activation.png